RouxRC/gazouilleur/README.md

 ## Detailed Installation Instructions

-(These instuctions are meant for GNU/Linux Debian/Ubuntu-like distributions.
+(These instuctions are meant for GNU/Linux Debian/Ubuntu-like and CentOS-like distributions.
 Experiences on other distribs welcome!)

 ### Requirements